Willingboro Public Library: Library Board

 The Willingboro Public Library is overseen by a seven-member library board composed of members of the community.
 Five members are appointed by the Mayor.
 The remaining two include a representative of the superintendent of schools and a representative of the township manager.
 Each serves a five-year term and may be re-appointed indefinitely.
-The current president is Harry W. Kendall, who has served in that position since 1989.
-Other members include Martha Hall (secretary), Delbert Payne (treasurer), Martha Hall, James Byrd, Ardeth Holder, Harry Rocco and Jill Cyrus.
+The current president is Pat Lindsay-Harvey, who has served in that position since 2022.
+Other members include Angelita Martinez (Treasurer), Dr. Corvena Francis-Denton (secretary), Valerie Clay, Stephanie Nock, Dr. Malcolm X. Outlaw, Dwayne Harris and Dr. Tiffani Worthy.

 The library remains independent from the Burlington County Library system; one of three independent municipal libraries in Burlington County.
 The other two are Mt.
 Laurel and Moorestown.

 Membership

 Membership is open to all Willingboro residents or non-resident property owners.
 It is also free to individuals who work in Willingboro Township.
 Membership is also free for one year to active duty military personnel.
 Area residents who don't live in Willingboro can apply for free Internet-Only Cards.
 Non-residents can pay $35 a year for borrowing privileges; senior non-residents pay $5.

 The library is also connected with the Willingboro Campus of the Burlington County College at the Town Center.
 Students at BCC are entitled to a free library membership for one year.